Disordered Eating

 Can include a combination of the signs and symptoms of anorexia, bulimia and binge eating disorder that ultimately takes up a disproportionate space in your head while stealing time and aliveness from your life.

-ARFID (Avoidant Restrictive Food Intake Disorder)
+Avoidant Restrictive Food Intake Disorder (ARFID)

-Dis-interest or distain in eating food in general, or specific groups of food. (ex: only consuming white food).Usually related to the sensory characteristics of food or concern about consequences of eating.
+Dis-interest or distain in eating food in general, or specific groups of food. (e.g. only consuming white food).Usually related to the sensory characteristics of food or concern about consequences of eating.
 Usually an extension of anxiety disorders, the autism spectrum, OCD and ADHD.

 Eating disorders are complex illnesses with biological, genetic, psychological, social, and developmental roots.
 Since there is no single cause for the development of an eating disorder, treatment is most effective when it targets the factors that are responsible for maintaining the symptoms once they develop.
 If you are struggling with disordered eating, signs of an eating disorder, and/or are maintaining your recovery from an eating disorder, reach out to schedule an appointment!
 We will provide an individualized treatment plan to create healthier habits and develop coping mechanisms for difficult cues or triggers.
-We will collaborate closely with multidisciplinary treatment team members and are co-located in an office building with a registered dietician (https://www.lesliewilliamsnutrition.com).
+As appropriate, we will collaborate closely with multidisciplinary treatment team members and are co-located in an office suite with a registered dietician (https://www.lesliewilliamsnutrition.com).